kishorvvn/MERN-GujjusTreat/README.md

 12. run npm start

 Part 5 Fetch products from backend

 1. set proxy in package.json
 2. npm install axios
 3. use useState hook
 4. use useEffect hook
 5. use useReducer hook

+Part 6 Manage State by useReducer Hook

+1. Define reducer
+2. update fetch data
+3. get state from reducer
+4. use use-reducer-logger --force to use logger for states
+5. conditionally render products based on loading, success or error